 Your editor emails the final text and you are completely overwhelmed to see your novel in book format, but terrified you might have a brilliant idea for chapter fourteen now that it’s too late.
 You re-read the text until you can recite the first hundred pages by heart.
 Your buyers, a lovely young couple with two babies (not the juice beaker people), want to take over all the workshop fittings.
 They are ridiculously generous with their hard-earned cash and you spend a long time arguing about who is allowed to pay for what.

 Stage 6 The book goes to print and you pack Every.
 Single.
 Thing.

 This is where doubts and fears keep you awake at night.
 Was it really a good idea to change the original cat family into a single dog in your book?
 Should you have extended the role of the doctor in chapter six?
 But at least you can pack while you’re worrying.
 You buy twenty-five removal boxes to add to the fifteen you already own.
 Then you borrow another ten.
 The skip pile in your garage is now so big you have to park on the street.

 Stage 7 Your book is a book!!! and you unpack Every.
 Single.
 Thing.

-One evening you realise you haven’t had a brilliant idea for your book all day.
+One evening soon after the removal, you realise you haven’t had a brilliant idea for your book all day.
 Somehow, your brain has assimilated the fact that change is no longer an option, and you start looking forward to meeting the new addition to the family.
 The number of half-empty boxes lying around your new home decreases every day, and all at once you realise – you’re a writer who lives in a flat!

 Was it worth it?
 Well – the book parts were.
 Every time.
 The rest?
 Hm.
 The jury’s still out on that one.